Last updated on December 26, 2022

 - A very large culet: OEC diamonds have a very large open culet which can easily be viewed from the table of the diamond with the naked eye.

 - A rough girdle: European cut diamonds have a rough girdle, also known as an unpolished, frosted or bruted girdle that is a narrow portion of a diamond separating the top (crown) and bottom (pavilion) parts of the stone.

 - A high crown and a deep pavilion: Old European cut diamonds are “taller” than most modern diamonds.
 They feature a crown angle of at least 40 degrees and long lower girdle facets that make at least 60% of the diamond’s depth.

 - 58 facets: OEC diamonds feature 58 facets – the same number the modern round brilliant cut does; however, these facets are larger and chunkier.

 - Imperfect symmetry: As a general rule, old European cut diamonds are not very symmetrical, meaning their facets are not shaped and aligned with the same precision as those of modern cut diamonds.
-The reason for this is that the cutting technique used to shape OEC diamonds was not that developed as it is today.
+The reason for this is that the cutting technique used to shape OEC diamonds was not as developed as it is today.

 Old European Cut vs Round Brilliant Cut